Clan Urquhart

-Urquhart (/ˈɜːrkərt/ UR-kərt) is a Highland Scottish clan.
+Urquhart (/ˈɜːr.kərt/, UR-kərt) is a Highland Scottish clan.
 The clan dates to the 13th–century and is most associated with the area of Cromarty.
 In modern times, there are two parishes in Scotland named Urquhart, one in Elgin and one on the Black Isle.
 There is also most famously Urquhart Castle, by Glen Urquhart and on the banks of Loch Ness, which takes its name from the old barony of Urquhart.

 History

 William de Urchard is said to have defended the Moote of Cromarty in the time of William Wallace against supporters of the English Crown.
 From the reign of David II of Scotland, the Urquhart chiefs were hereditary sheriffs of Cromarty.

 16th–century and Anglo Scottish wars

 Thomas Urquhart of Cromarty is said to have sired 25 sons in the early sixteenth–century.
 However, seven of these sons were killed at the Battle of Pinkie Cleugh in 1547.
 Another Thomas Urquhart was born on the day of the Battle of Pinkie Cleugh and was knighted by James VI of Scotland.